zeckli/vim/README.md

 # vim
-This respository contain my vimrc and other useful stuff for vim editor.
+This repository contain my vimrc and other useful stuff for vim editor.